 Answer: AirPort Express (802.11g) supports legacy WDS (Wireless Distribution System) only, while the AirPort Express (802.11g/n) can be added to an 802.11n Extended Wi-Fi Network.

-Question: Since AirPort Express only has one Ethernet port, does it act as a LAN port, WAN port, or both?
+Question: Since AirPort Express (1st Generation) only has one Ethernet port, does it act as a LAN port, WAN port, or both?

 Answer: Depending on how you have it set up, the Ethernet port can function as a LAN port (defined as either simple bridging or sharing your Internet connection via network address translation) or a WAN port (connecting to your broadband Internet service provider or upstream router).
 However, it never acts as both simultaneously.
 By default the AirPort Express Ethernet port acts as a WAN port.
 When it is set up as a secondary extended Wi-Fi base station, it can act as a LAN port.
 Assuming that your Internet service provider only gives you one IP address (the most common scenario for homes), this means that AirPort Express can only accommodate wired clients when acting as an extender or bridge.
 Therefore, if you need to support wired clients and only want to get one base station (or router, as it's the routing capacity of AirPort Express that is relevant here), you should get the AirPort Extreme Base Station or Time Capsule instead.

 Question: What is client mode?

 Answer: Essentially it means that the AirPort Express becomes an interface for iTunes to wirelessly deliver music to your entertainment center.
 The Ethernet port will be disabled, and you will not be able to wirelessly connect other computers to the AirPort Express for the purpose of Internet access.
 For more information see this article AirPort Express: What is client mode?

 Question: Where can I learn more about setting up AirPort networks?